foliant-docs/docs/src/tutorials/preprocessor/generator.md

 Oh my god, I think we've just created Finnish language!
 Jokes aside, it seems that our words generator works fine.

-Now all it's left to do is create functions for generating sentences and putting them together into text.
+Now we need to create functions for generating sentences and putting them together into a text.

 ```python
 def gen_sentence(num_words=7):  # [1]